ray-project/kuberay/docs/guidance/gcs-ha.md

 In every KubeRay Operator controller reconcile loop, it monitors any pod in Ray cluster that has `Unhealthy` value in annotation
 `ray.io/health-state`.
 If any pod is found, this pod is deleted and gets recreated.

+#### External Storage Namespace

+External storage namespaces can be used to share a single storage backend among multiple Ray clusters.
+By default, `ray.io/external-storage-namespace` uses the RayCluster UID as its value when GCS HA is enabled.
+Or if the user wants to use customized external storage namespace, the user can add `ray.io/external-storage-namespace` annotation to RayCluster yaml file.

+Whenever `ray.io/external-storage-namespace` annotation is set, the head/worker node will have `RAY_external_storage_namespace` environment variable set which Ray can pick up later.

 #### Known issues and limitations